Curriculum – RE

 The Agreed Syllabus uses the following themes to explore religion:

-Special and Belonging.
-Children could explore these ideas through topics such as special times, special objects, special people, special books, how we show belonging, the natural world, new life, new places, and stories provide excellent opportunities for RE foundation work in Nursery and Reception and can be successfully built on at Key Stage 1.
+• Special and Belonging: children explore these ideas through topics such as special times, special objects, special people, special books, how we show belonging, the natural world, new life, new places, and stories which provide excellent opportunities for RE foundation work in Nursery and Reception and can be successfully built on at Key Stage 1.

 Pupils will be taught about: